rozensoftware/rozmitmat/README.md

 sudo ./rozmitmat -i eth0 -t 192.168.0.22 -g 192.168.0.1 -d example.com -r 192.168.0.1
 ```

-*pcap* file will be created in the working directory.
+*pcap* file will be created in the working directory if *--log* parameter has been specified.
 It can be read by Wireshark for a future analysis.

+## Note

+I found that DNS spoofing not working well on my box.
+That's probably the case of a router type - on some it works on other might not.
+I invite you to take a part in this project if you'd like to help.

 ## License